-We offer places to young people with complex learning, behavioural difficulties, mental health issues and autistic spectrum disorder.
-Our students receive Practical Skills Therapeutic Education (PSTE) through craft, theatre and land-based studies.
-We teach our young people valuable, transferable life skills and independence, which allows them to access further education, supported living accommodation, and/or work.
+Freeman College is an independent specialist college for young adults with learning difficulties, associated behavioural issues and disabilities.
+As part of Ruskin Mill Trust, our students receive our unique Practical Skills Therapeutic Education - a craft and land-based curriculum.
+We aim to teach our young people valuable, transferable life skills towards independence, which allows them to access further education, supported living accommodation, and/or work.

-We offer day and residential placements to students aged 16-25 and take referrals throughout the year.
+We offer day and residential placements to learners aged 16-25 and accept referrals throughout the year.

 Students at Freeman College work across four sites; two within Sheffield city centre, one in the countryside at Stannington, the other in the suburb of Nether Edge.

-Freeman College offers young people its unique, learning style through meaningful real life activities in a safe environment.
-Our safeguarding team recognises the importance of stretch and challenge whilst keeping safe.
+Freeman College offers young people its unique learning style through meaningful real life activities in a safe environment.
+Our safeguarding team recognises the importance of stretch and challenge, whilst keeping our yound people safe.

 > Our expertise

 We have expertise in meeting the needs of students with:

 - Asperger syndrome